Joe Bunney: Personal life

-Bunney is in a relationship with England and Manchester United footballer Ella Toone.
+Bunney is married to England and Manchester United footballer Ella Toone.

-Legal Issues
+Legal issues

 In 2024, Bunney claimed that actor Ryan Prescott and partner, actress Amy Lythgoe, were squatting in a property belonging to him, after their tenancy agreement had come to an end.
 This left Bunney's grandfather, who was planning to move into the property, homeless.
 Prescott 'strongly denied' these claims, and along with Lythgoe, filed a £60,000 libel and defamation case against Bunney at the High Court.